rachayita/OpsNotes/rust/rust.md

 - if function doesn’t return any references, then no need to write out lifetimes
   - Rust just assigns a distinct lifetime to each spot that needs one
 - Rust tries to choose the smallest lifetime that works
-- mostly the lifetime problem results from dangling reference or mismatch of available lifetimes
+- lifetime problem results from dangling reference or mismatch of available lifetimes
   - which cause a program to reference data other than the data it’s intended to reference
 - data returned by function will live as long as data passed into function in the argument
   - first, the moves always apply to the value proper, not the heapstorage they own